 Bounties of players who fail to make the cut (without being knocked out by another player) will be added to the remaining prize pool.

 With 15 players remaining, five shootout tables will be drawn at random and the chip stacks of the first stage will be carried over.

 Each table plays down to a winner and once more, there will be a 5-minute timer in place.
 If more than one player remains after the clock has reached zero, the SNG enters an automatic all-in mode until just one contender remains.

 Stage 3 – Final Table

 With FIVE players remaining, the game essentially turns into a regular five-handed MTT final table.

 All five finalists will secure a portion of the cash prize pool, and with a large chunk of the field already eliminated at this stage, sizable PKO bounties may well be up for grabs.
 No deal will be possible, and the top two finishers will earn near-identical cash prizes.
 It will be down to the bounties to boost players’ bankrolls.

 With games predicted to run for approximately one hour each, this is the perfect game type for recreational players to have some fun at the poker tables.

-For the grinders out there, Battle Royale will feature weekly leaderboards for each buy-in level.
+For the grinders out there, Battle Royale will feature daily leaderboards for each buy-in level.
 For each game they participate in, players will earn one point regardless of their final standing.
 During Happy Hour, 1.5x points will be credited for each completed game.